nathansobo/monarch-old/index.markdown

 Defines a one to many relationship with another table.
 Instance records will have a reader method that returns the appropriate relation based on the current record's id.

 ##### Options #####
 orderBy: order the resulting relation by passing a single ordering condition or an array of multiple conditions.
-Conditions are formatted "columnName [asc|desc], with ascending as the default.
+Conditions are formatted `columnName [asc|desc]`, with `asc` (ascending) as the default.
 For example: `User.hasMany("pets", {orderBy: "birthDate desc"}")`.

 table: if the table name can't be inferred from the name of the relationship, you need to specify it.
-For example: `User.hasMany("pets", {table: "animals"})
+For example: `User.hasMany("pets", {table: "animals"})`

 key: if the foreign key on the target table does not refer to the current table by name, you need to specify it.
 For example: `User.hasMany("pets", {table: "animals", key: "ownerId"})`